 Zurich Zoo & Masoala Rainforest

-Home to more than 350 animal species, Zurich Zoo is a must for all animal lovers.
+Home to more than 380 animal species, Zurich Zoo is a must for all animal lovers.
 It shows the incredible diversity of wildlife within a small area.

 The almost 90-year-old Zurich Zoo lies in an idyllic location on the Zürichberg, in the city’s Fluntern quarter.
 The zoo is located high above the rooftops of Zurich, surrounded by greenery, yet can still be reached quickly and easily from the city center.

 The following attractions await visitors at Zurich Zoo:

-Kaeng Krachan Elefant Park
+Kaeng Krachan Elephant Park